jenciso/notes/OPENSHIFT_INSTALL_v3.11.md

 ### Creating templates in kvm

-Create a VM with RedHat 7.6 with 2 HD's
+Create a template with RedHat 7.6 and 2 HD's

 ```
 - 50GB to operating system (/dev/xvda)